rimas-kudelis/website-watcher/README.md

 A simple script that uses Github Actions and [ntfy.sh](https://ntfy.sh/) to periodically poll websites and notify you when they change -- for free.
 You can be notified when the site adds/removes a string or changes content.

-Note: it does not support dynamically generated sites, as it only compares the HTML it receives.
+Note: it does not detect changes in  dynamically generated sites, images or other external assets.
+It only compares the HTML it receives.

 ## Get started
 1. Fork this repository.